-The Oracle Push Cloud Service SDK does not support using cross-platform mobile application development frameworks, such as Cordova or Xamarin.
+The Oracle Responsys Mobile App Platform Cloud Service SDK does not support using cross-platform mobile application development frameworks, such as Cordova or Xamarin.

-Oracle only supports the use of Oracle Push Cloud Service SDK in mobile apps.
-We strongly recommend not using other vendors' SDKs in the same mobile app as the Oracle Push Cloud Service SDK, because we do not support mobile apps configured with push SDKs from other vendors.
+Oracle only supports the use of Oracle Responsys Mobile App Platform Cloud Service SDK in mobile apps.
+We strongly recommend not using other vendors' SDKs in the same mobile app as the Oracle Responsys Mobile App Platform Cloud Service SDK, because we do not support mobile apps configured with push SDKs from other vendors.

 Step 1: Initial Setup

-[1.1] For your initial Oracle Push Cloud Service integration, you will want to set up an iOS Development Platform.
+[1.1] For your initial Oracle Responsys Mobile App Platform Cloud Service integration, you will want to set up an iOS Development Platform.
 This will allow you to use a development provisioning profile so you can easily deploy and debug on your device.
 This is important because push notifications are not available to be tested on the simulator.

-[1.2] The next step involves creating Push SSL Certificates (known as a .PEM file) via Apple’s iOS Provisioning Portal.
-These certificates give us permission to speak to Apple’s servers, which ultimately communicate with your application.
-At this stage, you will only need to create a Development Push SSL Certificate because you aren’t ready to ship or distribute your app.
+[1.2] The next step involves creating an Authentication file.
+Responsys supports Authentication Key Files and Push SSL Certificates (known as a .PEM file) via Apple’s iOS Provisioning Portal.
+These Authentication files give us permission to speak to Apple’s servers, which ultimately communicate with your application.
+If you are using .PEM files, at this stage, you will only need to create a Development Push SSL Certificate because you aren’t ready to ship or distribute your app yet.

 NOTE: You can check your pushio_config_debug.json file by opening the file in TextEdit.
 You should see a populated bundleId value that matches your application, as well as an apiKey value that matches what you see listed on your iOS Development Platform page.

-[3.1] Go to your project in the Project Navigator, then to your application target.
+[3.1] Navigate to your project in the Project Navigator, and then navigate to your application target.